What are the best tropical forests you have learned about for many years?

 - Minuscule, historic Daintree Village, where descendants of the earliest pioneering families occupy

 If you wish to take a tour here, the best mode of transportation is renting a car from Port Douglas and driving 86 km North to the Rainforest and the Daintree National Park.
 From Cairns, it’s a two-hour drive.
+The rainforest, Daintree Village, Cape Tribulation, and Mossman Gorge are within the park boundaries, with numerous mountains and beaches.

 The Daintree is one of the oldest, most famous, and unique rainforests you can ever find across the globe.
 Here’s why this tropical wonderland is so important;

-4.1 The Size of the Rainforest
+1. The Size and the Age of the Rainforest

 This is the rainforest that runs continuously across precisely 1,200 square kilometres.
 It is obviously the largest rainforest in Australia and has ranked third place in being the largest in the world.
+Situated between Port Douglas and Cooktown, this rainforest can contain 16 times the country of Singapore within it!

+You might have an interrogation popping in your mind about how old is the Daintree Rainforest.
+Now, be ready to be spellbound as this rainforest dates back 180 million years, older than the 10-million-year-old Amazon Rainforest!
+Can you believe this?
+It’s true.
 So, this is the only rainforest that allows us to trace the evolution of plant life on Earth over the Amazon.

+I must say that the Daintree forest is not just a place to spend exciting holidays but it gives you a immersive learning experience too.
 As a result of its existence since the foundation of planet Earth, this Rainforest has a complex ecosystem housing 50% of plants and animals worldwide.
 Also, the rainforest has primitive flowering plants, which scientists believe to obtain records of the evolution of the species of flowering plants.

 Records show that 12 out of 19 primitive species of primitive plant species on earth are found in this rainforest, along with 77 exotic threatened species of Daintree Rainforest plants.